semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     Secret 'my-secrets' updated.

-This means that the `secret` is updated.
+This means that the `secret` was updated successfully.

+You can also use `sem apply -f` in a similar way to update existing dashboards.

 ### sem init